-Figure 8-18 – Data Set Structure
+Figure 8-19 – Data Set Structure (adapted from ISO 19129:2009 Figure 7 - IGCD Structure and Metadata)

-Data Set Class
+S100_Dataset

 A data set is an identifiable collection of data that can be represented in an exchange format or stored on a storage media.
 A data set can represent all or a part of a logical data collection and may include one or many tiles of data.
 The content of a data set is defined by the Product Specification for that particular type of data and is normally suited to the use of that data.
 A Product Specification for a particular data type needs to have a plan that indicates the organization of that data product.
 For example, a simple gridded bathymetry model based product may have only one bathymetry grid coverage, and a tiling scheme that indicates that every data set contains one tile.
 More complex products may include several collocated coverages and more complex tiling schemes such as a quad tree based variable size tiling scheme, where one data set may, at times contain more than one tile.
 The data set is the logical entity that can be identified by the associated discovery metadata, not the physical entity of exchange.

-S100_DatasetDiscoveryMetadata Module
+S100_DatasetDiscoveryMetadata

 Associated with a data set is a set of discovery metadata that describes the data set so that it can be accessed.
-It consists of the "core" metadata defined in ISO 19115-1.
+It consists of the dataset discovery metadata defined in Part 17.

-S100_Transmittal
+S100_ExchangeSet

-A transmittal is the encoded exchange format used to carry all, part of, or several data sets.
-It represents the physical entity of exchange.
+The nominal transmittal for S-100 datasets is via exchange sets.
+An exchange set represents the physical entity of exchange.
 The transmittal is dependent upon the encoding format and the exchange media.
 A transmittal on a physical media such as a DVD may carry a number of data sets, whereas a transmittal over a low bandwidth telecommunications line may carry only a small part of a data set.
 Any metadata carried with a transmittal is integral to the transmittal and may be changed by the exchange mechanism to other exchange metadata as required for the routing and delivery of the transmittal.
 A common exchange mechanism would be to carry a whole data set on one physical media such as a CD-ROM.
-Transmittal metadata is not shown because any transmittal metadata, exclusive of the information in the S-100_DatasetDiscoveryMetadata module, is dependent upon the mechanism used for exchange, and may differ from one exchange media or encoding format to another.
+Transmittal metadata is not shown because any transmittal metadata, exclusive of the information in the S100_DatasetDiscoveryMetadata module, is dependent upon the mechanism used for exchange, and may differ from one exchange media or encoding format to another.
 An example of transmittal Metadata would be counts of the number of data bytes in a unit of exchange.

-S100_IGCollection
+S100_IF_Collection